-Sponsored by the UC Natural Reserve System, the Mildred E. Mathias Graduate Student Research Grant Program is open to University of California graduate students of any discipline, with the exception of students at UC San Francisco, who plan to work at one or more sites in the NRS.
+Sponsored by the UC Natural Reserve System, the Mildred E. Mathias Graduate Student Research Grant Program is open to University of California graduate students pursuing any discipline who plan to work at one or more sites in the NRS.
 A maximum of $38,000 is awarded each year, with each applicant receiving up to $3,000.
-The grants commemorate Mildred E. Mathias, a former professor of botany at UC Los Angeles and a cofounder of the NRS.
+The grants commemorate Mildred E. Mathias, a former professor of botany at UC Los Angeles and a founder of the NRS.

 The Mayhew Graduate Research Award is available to graduate students conducting research at Boyd Deep Canyon Desert Research Center.
 One or more grants of up to $4,200 are awarded by the review panel.
 The competition is open to all graduate students, not just those enrolled at the University of California.
 As Boyd Deep Canyon is a gateway reserve, research projects conducted off site also will be considered.